HPC User Report from E. Collier and T. Mölg (Climate System Research Group)

 Methods and codes

 To produce this dataset, we used the advanced research version of the Weather Research & Forecasting (WRF) model v.
-4.2, which was configured with two nested domains of 7.5 and 1.5 km grid spacing centred over Bavaria and forced at the outer lateral boundaries by ERA5 reanalysis data between September 1987 and August 2018.
+4.2, which was configured with two nested domains of 7.5 and 1.5 km grid spacing centered over Bavaria and forced at the outer lateral boundaries by ERA5 reanalysis data between September 1987 and August 2018.
 WRF was developed by, and is maintained by, the National Centre for Atmospheric Research (NCAR), with bug fixes and enhancements contributed by the large community of users.
 The simulation period was divided into 31 annual simulations, each of which required 12 days of wall time with 320 processors on the Meggie compute cluster, for a total of 2.86 million core hours.

 Compared with an extensive network of observational data from the German Weather Service, the model represents variability in near-surface meteorological conditions generally well, including temporal and spatial variability in daily precipitation, although there are both seasonal and spatial biases in the dataset that interested users should consider